 “Understanding individuals, and why they behave like they do, leads to greater sensitivity, consistency and effectiveness in their care.”

-Meanwhile, strategic lead of the mental health model of care for NHS South of Tyne and Wear, Dr Wendy Kaiser, spoke at a conference on dementia in Gateshead.
+Meanwhile, the strategic leadership of the mental health model of care for NHS South of Tyne and Wear, Dr Wendy Kaiser, spoke at a conference on dementia in Gateshead.
 She said:

 “Dementia care has progressed significantly over the last few years with awareness that treatment for those suffering from the condition can be focused on the individual’s emotional sense, an area significantly less affected by the degenerative nature of the condition.”